Information Technology

 Router

-Router is a critical networking device that operates at the network layer (Layer 3) of the OSI model.
+Router is a critical networking device that operates at the Network Layer (Layer 3) of the OSI model.
 It is used to connect different networks together and facilitate the exchange of data between them.
 Routers play a fundamental role in directing data packets to their intended destinations, enabling communication between devices on different networks.
 Key characteristics and functionalities of a router include :

 • Routing : Routers use routing tables and algorithms to determine the best path for data packets to reach their destinations.
 They examine the destination IP address of each incoming data packet and compare it to their routing table to determine the next hop or the next router on the path to the destination network.